 M.Sc.
-(Botany) - 4thSemester MSc/BOT/4/DSC3/B - Genomics
+(Botany) - 4thSemester

+MSc/BOT/4/DSC3/B - Genomics

-Course Objective: The aim of this course is to give the students detailed knowledge of basic methods involved in genome studies, their organization and function.
+Course Objective: The aim of this course is to give the students detailed knowledge of basic methods involved in genome studies, their organization, and function.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Enhance knowledge about human genome project, genome sequencing projects for microbes, plants and animals, accessing and retrieving genome project information from web CO2 Develops ability to use genomes to understand evolution of eukaryotes, track emerging diseases and design new drugs, different methods of gene annotation and approaches of gene expression.
+Course outcomes (CO): On successful completion of this course, the students will be able to: C01 Enhance knowledge about human genome projects, genome sequencing projects formicrobes, plants and animals, accessing and retrieving genome project information from web plants and animals, accessing and retrieving genome project mornation nom web CO2 Develops ability to use genomes to understand evolution of eukaryotes, track emergingdiseases and 001 design new drugs, different methods of gene annotation and approaches of gene expression.
 CO3 Spread awareness about the concept of forward and reverse genetics, gene tagging.
-CO4 To acquaint students with RNAi, gene silencing, genome imprinting different method of genome engineering
+CO4 To acquaint students with RNAi, gene silencing, genome imprinting different method of genome 04 engineering